Skip to main content

 Firelighters dig handline in a pine forest

-Volunteers dug handline at the Blackbutte Center for Railroad Culture in Weed, CA in March 2021 in preparation for the prescribed burn that occured the next month.
+Volunteers dug handline at the Black Butte Center for Railroad Culture in Weed, CA, in March 2021 in preparation for the prescribed burn that occurred the next month.

 Prescribed Fire Training: March 6-7, 2021